 To serve, defrost the cake and butter cream, whip the butter cream once again before frosting the cake.
 Decorate the cake with the butter cream and some fruits and serve.

-Can I use strawberry jam instead of fresh fruits?
+Can I use strawberry jam instead of fresh strawberry?

 You will LOVE this vegan Victoria sponge cake because it’s: